 Sometimes the most compelling stories are just a few questions away.

-I recently interviewed someone for a feature about their passion for aviation.
+I once interviewed someone for a feature about their passion for aviation.

 As we chatted, I could tell she loved being around aircraft in her job and in her personal time, but I couldn’t quite understand why.
 I asked if her love of aviation was instilled by her parents.
 No, not particularly.
 A teacher?
 No. I could have given up at this point and accepted that she simply just loves planes, but I had a gut feeling there was more to it.